ShreehariMenon/pqc-benchmark/README.md

 ## 🎯 What Was Measured

-We benchmarked all **NIST post-quantum standards** and major alternates:
+All NIST post-quantum standards and major alternate schemes were benchmarked under identical experimental conditions.

 | Standard | Algorithm | Security Levels |
 |---|---|---|